matthewfaw/mixnmatch/README.md

 `run_single_experiment.py`.
 This script can be run locally, or on k8s using one of the scripts in `experiment_running` folder.

+The project assumes the following environment variables have been set:
+- `GCLOUD_DATASET_BUCKET_BASE`: The base bucket name where datasets and experiment results will be stored.
+E.g. `gs://your-bucket-name`
+- `GCLOUD_PROJECT`: The project name associated with all Google cloud resources you're using.
+Note that this can be different from your google cloud project name.

+The infrastructure for running all code in this project can be created by following the setup instructions [here](https://github.com/matthewfaw/mixnmatch-infrastructure).

 Running this python script with no arguments will describe the argument settings available.
 The python requirements are provided in requirements.txt.